 The Center for Student Success (formerly known as the Academic Support Center) embodies UNCP’s commitment to your academic success.
 That means that, together, our programs, offices, and resources form a comprehensive academic support network that can assist you as you find your ideal path and pursue your degree.
-Whether guiding you through your academic transition, helping you clarify career goals and explore majors, or providing tutoring that helps you meet the challenges of college study, the Academic Support Center is an important part of your experience at UNCP.
+Whether guiding you through your academic transition, helping you clarify career goals and explore majors, or providing tutoring that helps you meet the challenges of college study, the Center for Student Success is an important part of your experience at UNCP.

 The Tutoring Program provides free tutoring services to all UNCP students who need further assistance in currently registered courses.
 We offer tutoring in all general education courses, as well as many upper-level courses.